Skojar/syuzhet_squad/text.md

 Relationships between main characters and between them and the principal are a special kind of resource.
     What matters is the stability and reliability of the relationship.
 Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

-# Challenges, Obstacles and Hurdles
+# Adversity
+Conflicts, Obstacles, Complications and Hurdles challenges, Restraints, Threats, etc.
+##Elements of a Challenge
+* Owner
+* Rating
-## Types of Challenges
+## Types of Conflicts
 These are prompts from which the core story will be developed.
 They are the roots of the tree.

     * Dilemma:  a character needs to decide between two paths